codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 In this example, we'll ask the user to select from a list of saved recipes.
 We'll reuse the same setup we had in the previous example: when we tap the microphone button, the user will be asked to make the selection.
 As before, we'll simply update the `resultsLabel` with the user's selection.

-- In a full app, we would probably have some logic to maintain, store, or fetch the user's saved recipes.
+- In a full app, we would probably have some logic to maintain, store, or fetch the user's saved recipes (and that's what we'll do in Part II of this tutorial).
 Here, we'll simply call a helper/dummy function to serve us the list:

     ``` objc
     - (NSArray<NSString *> *)retrieveSavedRecipeLabels
     {